Today’s Best Mortgage Rates in BC

 Should I choose fixed or variable in BC?+

 It depends on your risk tolerance and market outlook.
-Variable rates are currently 3.34%, which is lower than the best fixed rate at 3.69%.
+Variable rates are currently 3.34%, while the best fixed rate is 3.69%.
 If the Bank of Canada continues cutting rates, variable could save you more.
-However, fixed rates offer payment certainty.
-I recommend variable for borrowers comfortable with rate fluctuations and fixed for those prioritizing stability.
+Fixed rates offer payment certainty.
+For a detailed comparison, see my fixed vs variable guide.

 What credit score do I need for the best rates?+